codemartial/fkgo/README.md

-# fkgo
-*The Go Programming Language: Introduction &amp; Motivation*
+#The Go Programming Language: Introduction &amp; Motivation

 The presentations included here are parts of a series of trainings conducted by me at work